 That is why the top pick for a budget-friendly tequila is Sauza Silver.
 It may not be as smooth as other tequilas, but it is one of the best options for around $15.
 It's a good addition to many quick tequila mixed drinks and a perfect option for shooters like the firecracker.

 If you want an upgrade within the Sauza family, try Tres Generaciones.
-Where the Sauza tequilas are double distilled, Tres Generaciones are triple distilled and in this case, the difference is significant.
+Where the Sauza tequilas are double distilled, these tequilas are triple distilled and, in this case, the difference is significant.

-The upgrade will cost you, as a bottle of Tres Generaciones Plata (the blanco bottling) is just under $50.
-However, it is worth it, especially in a cocktail like the unforgettable tamarind margarita.
+The upgrade will cost you; a bottle of Tres Generaciones Plata (blanco) is just under $50.
+However, it is worth it, especially in cocktails like the unforgettable tamarind margarita.

 02 of 10